kai-niemi/burp-a-bet/README.md

 ### Customer Service

 The customer service orchestrates the **registration** journey.
-Upon a customer registration, an outbox event is sent to the wallet and betting service (through CDC).
-These services then do their stuff and either approves or rejects the registration, which is funneled back to the customer service.
+Upon a customer registration, an outbox event is sent to the wallet and betting service through CDC.
+These services then do their stuff and either approves or rejects the registration, which is funneled back to the customer service through a stream join.

 At registration:

 - The betting service validates the jurisdiction.
 - The wallet service creates a customer account and operator account if needed, and grants a registration bonus.

-If both services accept the registration is approved.
-If any one rejects it, the customer service sends a rollback request.
+If both services accept the registration, it is approved.
+If any service rejects it, the customer service sends a compensating rollback request.

 At rollback: